dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

         label.

     Returns:
         A tuple (x, y).
-The element x is a tuple containing (1) a tensor of padded word vectors and (2) their respective original sequence lengths.
+The element x is a tensor of packed sequence .
         The element y is a tensor of padded tag indices.
 The word vectors are padded with vectors of 0s and the tag indices are padded with -100s.
         Padding with -100 is done because of the cross-entropy loss and the accuracy metric ignores the targets with values -100.
     """

     # This gets us two lists of tensors and a list of integer.